jainikbakshi/daiict_hackinfinity/README.md

 Our Topic:  Build a website or app that can help users create and manage a personalized investment portfolio.

-Work Done:

-1. We are using the Flask framework of python inorder to accomodate our idea.
+1. We have used the Flask framework of python inorder to accomodate our idea.
 We have built the following webpages

     1.1 Base.html - the basic template